“Astronomy is Looking Up”

 I stole this quote from the movie Contact (it was on an office door at the VLA).
 It stuck with me, because of its double meaning and it resonated with how I feel about my life in general.

 I’m extremely lucky to have two of the best jobs in the world: being a Dad and learning about the Universe.
 One job is in the realm of unimaginable distances and timescales, the other is rooted in the here and now (“NOW, Daddy!”).
-It balances me very nicely, I think.
+It think it keeps me nicely balanced.

 From Whence I Come